 While we like our nice hotels and comfy sheets, we like to splurge on at least one WOW moment per trip – like a private beach picnic on a remote island in Bora Bora, riding ATVs in the Agafay desert near Marrakech, fishing in snake river in Wyoming, a lunch with a Mediterranean view at the famous Hotel Eden Roc, snowmobiling on top of a volcano in Iceland or a hot air balloon safari in the Serengeti – because that one memory will be what you remember most about the trip.
 You will find on the site – our jam-packed and planned two-week itineraries, hotels we loved, hot air balloon rides, other soft adventures, and ideas to make your holidays memorable.

 In the end, our life is just a story… so make it a good one, right?!
 Thanks for stopping by and reading this far.

 We are always planning trips and have an endless list of places to visit.
 We are on a mission to see as much of the world we possibly can.
 Don’t forget to signup for our travel inspiration newsletter, which comes out once a month!
 Join us as we explore the world Outside Suburbia, one country at a time!

-I strongly believe that the essence of travel is in the exquisite experiences, the memories you make and the friendships that you forge along the way.
-Signing of with a cheesy and overused quote that we love and live by “Travel not to escape life but for life not to escape us.”
+I strongly believe that the essence of travel is in the exquisite experiences, the memories you make, and the friendships that you forge along the way.
+Signing off with a cheesy and overused quote that we love and live by “Travel not to escape life but for life not to escape us.”